Shropshire

 4th July 2023 at 08:30-16:00

-Now in its 16th year this one-day event is held on a successful organic farm business with the aim of discussing the practical challenges and opportunities faced by UK organic farmers specifically and also the wider UK organic sector.
+This one-day event is always held on a successful organic farm business with the aim of discussing the practical challenges and opportunities faced by UK organic farmers specifically and also the wider UK organic sector.

 The event is open to all farmers who have an interest in exploring regenerative and organic techniques.